lucasfieri/lucasfieri/README.md

 </p>

 Hey yo, and welcome to my **personal  hell**. <br>
 You can call me Luca.
-I'm a Software Developer focused on the front end, more specifically on building design systems.
+I'm a Software Developer focused design systems and UI Engineer.

 <br>